Compactness and finite forcibility of graphons: Introduction

-They noted that they could not even prove that $T(W)$ had to be locally compact.
-We give a construction of a finitely forcible graphon $W$ such that $T(W)$ fails to be locally compact, in particular, $T(W)$ is not compact.
+In relation to the former of the conjectures, they noted that they could not even prove that $T(W)$ had to be locally compact.
+In this paper, we present a construction of a finitely forcible graphon $W$ such that $T(W)$ fails to be locally compact, in particular, $T(W)$ is not compact.

 \begin{theorem} There exists a finitely forcible graphon $W_R$ such that the topological space $T(W_R)$ is not locally compact. \end{theorem}